On This Page

 Cosens Creek Mountain Bike Area is managed and maintained by the North Okanagan Cycling Society

 Kalamalka Lake Provincial Park

-About This ParkVirtually at the back door of the City of Vernon, this fine example of north Okanagan grassland is dotted with ponderosa pine and groves of Douglas-fir.
+Nestled along the Coldstream Valley bordering the District of Coldstream, this fine example of North Okanagan grassland is dotted with ponderosa pine and groves of Douglas-fir.
 The spring wildflower show is truly spectacular.
 The largely undeveloped park has an all season appeal to those interested in its natural setting.
-The sloping, paved trail which wanders down to the beautiful private beaches, is filled with informative signs that let you know about the flora and fauna along the trails; in winter, cross-country skiers enjoy the wild beauty here.

-A variety of animals, bird-life and reptiles and plant-life reside in this mosaic of grassland communities.
-To date, 432 varieties of vascular plants have been identified in the park, a rare find in such a small area.
-This peaceful park is ideal for the study and appreciation of natural history, all year round.
+A variety of animals, bird-life and reptiles and plant-life reside in a mosaic of grassland communities.
+To date, 432 varieties of vascular plants have been identified in the park, rare for such a small area.
+This peaceful park is ideal for the study and appreciation of natural history, all year-round.

-In 2008 Kalamalka Lake Protected Area became part of Kalamalka Lake Park, encompassing an area of 4209 hectares, and is now managed as part of the Park.
+In 2008, Kalamalka Lake Protected Area (2,223 hectares) became part of Kalamalka Lake Park.
+The park now encompasses an area of 3,218 hectares.

 - This area provides habitat for a variety of snakes, including rattlesnakes.
 This is no reason to avoid the area, just remember to wear heavy pants and high boots and avoid walking in the long grass and putting hands and feet into crevices that you can’t see into.
 People who encounter rattlesnakes along trails should detour around them and go on their way.
 Rattlesnakes will not chase after people and cannot strike beyond the length of their body.

 - Visitors should be aware that bears inhabit the park.